 That was it then.
 Lu’s stomach twisted.
 Once they were blasting the fire with water, there was no way anyone could go back inside to rescue the woman.
 It’d be too dangerous.
 And the woman was too far inside for them to cut through from the outside walls to reach her.
 The wailing of Bellevue 2 truck and the ambulance cut through the cacophony.
-For a brief moment Lu wondered if the second crew could help get them inside.
+For a brief moment Lu hoped the second crew could help get them inside.
 Then she realized that she no longer heard the screams.
 Shit.

 Lu followed the commands and she and the others finally subdued the flames, but it felt odd—like she’d mentally left the scene.
-She heard herself responding to the radio, saw her body obeying, but her mind had shut down, unable to process the fact that they’d failed the woman inside the building.
-As she clomped back to the truck she heard the animated chatter and saw the ocean of yellow-clad bodies.
+She heard herself responding to the radio, saw her body obeying, but her mind had shut down, unable to process the fact that they’d failed the screaming woman inside the building.
+As she clomped back to the truck she heard the animated chatter and saw the ocean of yellow-clad fire fighters.
 None of it fully penetrated her numbed brain.

 Red was sitting in the back of an ambulance with his leg bared and bandaged, and she trotted over.
 “What happened?”